-Who is a Co-Host?
+Who is an Airbnb Co-Host?

 A co-host is someone who sees to your guests and Airbnb property management, in exchange for a wage.
 With the help of an Airbnb co-host, you won’t have to handle the pressure of your hosting responsibilities all alone.

 However, if you have, for some reason, not subscribed to the services of an Airbnb co-host, you are missing out on a lot of advantages.
-Using an Airbnb co-host will save your time, energy and help you maximise productivity.
+Using an Airbnb co-host will save your time, energy and help you maximize productivity.

 Making Your Space Guest-Ready

 Before guests can check-in into your place, you need to ensure that it is ready.
-You may have to tweak your interior decor, set up a lock box, create a house manual, make necessary repairs and purchase some essentials to make your space convenient for your guests.
-This process alone can be expensive, exhausting and time-consuming without the help of an Airbnb co-host.
+You may have to tweak your interior decor, set up a lockbox, create a house manual, make necessary repairs and purchase some essentials to make your space convenient for your guests.
+This process alone can be expensive, exhausting, and time-consuming without the help of an Airbnb co-host.

 Handling Guest-Related Issues